-Most cheeses contain similar quantities of saturated fat, but there are exceptions.
-American and Monterey Jack are slightly higher in saturated fat, while provolone and mozzarella are slightly lower.
+Most cheeses contain similar quantities of saturated fat, but some contain more.
+American and Monterey Jack have slightly more saturated fat than many others, while provolone and mozzarella are slightly lower.

-As well as looking at the salt and saturated fat content, it is important to check out the overall nutritional value.
+As well as looking at the salt and saturated fat content, people with diabetes may want to check out the overall nutritional value.
 Cheeses that are high in protein, calcium, or other minerals are particularly healthful.

 People with diabetes may wish to consider the following:

 - An ounce of provolone offers a full daily value of calcium.

 - Neufchatel tastes similar to cream cheese but with a third of the fat content.

 - Parmesan is higher in protein than some other cheeses, with